 The banana is such an easy fruit to work with, and having banana bread all year round makes the best possible breakfast that everyone loves.

-So whether your bananas are ripe or green, there is always something you can do to ripen them faster and cook with them every day.
+So whether your bananas are ripe or green, there is always something you can do to ripen them faster and cook with them every day!

-Hi, I’m Gareth Busby, a baking coach, lecturer and bread fanatic.
-My goal is to help you become a better baker.
+Hi, I’m Gareth Busby, a baking coach, head baker and bread-baking fanatic!
+My aim is to use science, techniques and 15 years of baking experience to help you become a better baker.